 Nexus of industry and healthcare professionals

 These stories of the medical device industry expose the worst aspects of the medical profession – taking money to act against the interests of those whom it is bound to serve.
-Medical researchers who are paid millions to conduct and publish shoddy studies which become the basis of a device’s approval. doctors who accept freebies or kickbacks to promote a medical device. professionals preying on transgendered people, offering cheap breast implant surgery in filthy conditions – in the knowledge that few will complain when things go wrong.
+Medical researchers who are paid millions to conduct and publish shoddy studies which become the basis of a device’s approval; doctors who accept freebies or kickbacks to promote a medical device; professionals preying on transgendered people, offering cheap breast implant surgery in filthy conditions – all in the knowledge that few will complain when things go wrong.

-The bulk of the $5.2 billion medical devices market in India comes from foreign made products, and the ICIJ report found new strategies being tested to extend the reach of these products to poor Indians.
+The bulk of the $5.2 billion medical devices market in India comes from foreign-made products, and the ICIJ report found new strategies being tested to extend the reach of these products to poor Indians.
 Medtronics, the world’s largest medical device company, spent Rs 260 crore in India on seminars and “product giveaways” over four years, to get doctors to use its products.
 The company tied up with small hospitals across India, to sell cardiac stents to the poor.
 Patients rounded up through the company-sponsored cardiac screening camps would be offered stents at a discount.
 For this purpose, a Medtronics-funded agency would offer loans, to be repaid with interest.

 In 2017, when the National Pharmaceutical Pricing Authority brought cardiac stents under the National List of Essential Medicines, it found that the stents were being sold at up to 1200% markup from the price at which they were manufactured, with manufacturers, distributors, hospitals and even doctors all taking their cuts.
 They did this by selling to the hospital or surgeon at a much lower price, letting the hospital/ surgeon profit from the difference between the sale price and the MRP.
 Some cardiologists would advocate the more expensive foreign-made stents though there is apparently no evidence of their superiority.
 But patients are rarely in a position to make informed choices on this matter, and are unlikely to question the doctor’s decision on a matter of life and death.
 Incidentally, the ICIJ report found that more than half of the 556 device injury reports from India last year were from cardiac stents.